atom-robotics-lab/holistic-traffic-management-system-/README.md

 ![image](https://user-images.githubusercontent.com/84952780/170506027-3b1c18b3-90db-4641-b290-73dca9440ade.png)
 ### Tech Stack used

-  This is an IoT enables risk monitoring system in cold supply chain.
+  This is an IoT enabled Traffic Management System.
   In this project we have used multiple Tech. stacks like:
   - Django
   - Grafana